fmilitao/fmilitao.github.io/notes.md

+**CAUTION** This page is not formatted properly.
+These are just some random notes...

 # Random Notes

 Stuff I need to write down before I forget how to use, or to not have to search for it again...